-- "Tell us about yourself" this question aims at helping you relax and give you the opportunity to tell your story/career journey while briefly adding your skills and experience gained along the way briefly.
-Keep this to 2 or 3 mins. - What attracted you to the role? this question is geared towards your purpose for applying and a chance to demonstrate that your values align with the organisation. - Competency/ Behaviour questions see below. - Weakness question we all have them!
-Identify something that isn't a deal breaker and demonstrate how you are working on this to strengthen this area. - If you are asked if you have any questions, this is your opportunity to ask about other things that may not have been covered in the interview. - o Could include professional development opportunities, - On the job learning opportunities, - o Team culture - o Dress codes...
+- "Tell us about yourself" this question aims at helping you relax and give you the opportunity to introduce yourself briefly.
+Eg. I am a recent Computer Software graduate and throughout my studies have developed skills in XX.
+I've had some recent work experience in this field and see my future career focusing on the growing area of Cybersecurity.
+Keep this to no more than 2 or 3 mins. - What attracted you to the role? this question is geared towards your purpose for applying and a chance to demonstrate that your values align with the organisation. - Competency/ Behaviour questions see below - Weakness question we all have them!
+Identify something that isn't a deal breaker, and demonstrate how you are working on this to strengthen this area. - Any Questions, Question!!! see below this is your opportunity to ask about other things that may not have been covered in the interview.
+Could include professional develop opportunities, on the job learning opportunities, team culture, dress codes...
 Although it may be top of mind, its generally best not to ask about pay or salary at this stage.
 Wait until you have been offered the role, which is a better time to negotiate.